top of page

 harness-NO(5).jpg

-• If you have more than one hamster to be transported at the same time, DO NOT be tempted to place them both/all in the same carrier!
-This will add to an already stressful situation and fighting will happen!
-Each hamster will need their own carrier.
+• Each hamster will need it's own carrier.
+If you have more than one hamster to be transported at the same time, DO NOT be tempted to place them both/all in the same carrier!
+This will add to an already stressful situation and they will also fight or one will kill the other!

 • Do not use a cardboard box or padded fabric carrier.
 Your hamster will chew through it in no time and escape!

-• Those pretty acrylic commercial cages are very brittle and not durable enough, particularly when you are not in control of the handling during air flights.
+• Those pretty acrylic commercial cages are very brittle and not durable enough, particularly when you are not in control of the handling.
 They crack or come apart too easily if handled even slightly roughly.

-• There must be NO EXTERNAL TUBES OR ATTACHMENTS during any transport as they get knocked off very easily, resulting in your hamster’s escape (maybe never to be seen again).
+• There must be NO EXTERNAL TUBES OR ATTACHMENTS during any transport as they get knocked off very easily, resulting in your hamster’s escape (probably never to be seen again).

 • Ensure that all latches can be secured (use twisty wire or pipe cleaners) and that there are no wide gaps at the doors that the hamster could attempt to squeeze through (never underestimate their ability and determination to squeeze through gaps that you think will be too small!)